williamchanrico/alicloud-autoscale/README.md

 # Autoscale Rules Mode
 Script to automate the setting of autoscale rules in aliyun, based on config file

+Few things to note:
+- The script will skip rules that hasn't been changed
+- The script assumes that all rules follow our naming convention, `app-name-upscale` and `app-name-downscale`
+- Unlisted rule in the selected `yaml` file will use the `default-autoscale`/`default-downscale` instead
+- Rules that are listed in `yaml` file but are not found in aliyun, can be added automatically depending on user's choice

 ## Usage
 ```
 $ python2 autoscale-rules-mode.py -h